Keeping the BitBabbler hardware minimal, auditable, and verifiable

 … with independent, identically-distributed biased binary-valued random variables … The xor-sum of the bits smoothes exponentially the bias of the independent bits.
 These sums are independent, as well.

 Which seems like just what we're looking for, a mathematically transparent operation which will bring back the whiteness if the stream is good and may help to highlight any correlation if it is not.
 It is definitely not the most efficient known method for extracting uniformly distributed bits, but with a high rate of bits available from the device that is not a major problem here.
 The important property for us is that it should be terrible at masking any genuine weakness in the stream while improving a good stream enough to directly subject it to more rigorous statistical testing.
-It's not entirely foolproof at that, but it's not going to completely launder away problems which we do want to discover like a strong cryptographic hash would.
+It's not entirely foolproof at that, but it's not going to completely launder away problems which we do want to discover like a strong cryptographic hash or a CRC function would.

 In the particular case of this design, there is also another benefit to us 'folding' the stream in this way.
 As we noted above, the Flicker Noise spectrum is pink, and so its power diminishes as the frequency increases.
 By folding the stream in suitably long segments, we can increase the contribution of low frequency noise to each output sample while still clocking bits out at the highest effective rate.